-- Recognising, reflecting and celebrating the skills, talents, contributions and diversity of all our pupils; - Providing high quality pastoral care, support and guidance; - Safeguarding the health, safety and welfare of pupils; - Listening and responding to the concerns of children and parents/guardians;
+- Recognising, reflecting and celebrating the skills, talents, contributions and diversity of all our students; - Providing high quality pastoral care, support and guidance; - Safeguarding the health, safety and welfare of students;

+• Listening and responding to the concerns of students and parents/carers.

-We provide inclusive education for our pupils by reviewing and evaluating our school provisions to ensure that each pupil achieves to the best of their ability, ensuring early identification of underachievement and use of appropriate support strategies.
-We work in partnership with pupils, parents/guardians and external agencies.
+We provide inclusive education for our students by reviewing and evaluating our school provisions to ensure that each student achieves to the best of their ability, ensuring early identification of underachievement and use of appropriate support strategies.
+We work in partnership with students, parents/carers and external agencies.

 All school policies support inclusion and are reflected in the school development planning.
-These include Pastoral Care, SEN, RSE, Ethos Statement, CRED, Bullying, e Safety and Acceptable Internet Use, Attendance, Learning and Teaching, Behaviour and Health Education.
+These include Pastoral Care, Personal Development, Learning Support, RSE, Ethos Statement, CRED, Anti-Bullying, e-Safety and Acceptable Internet Use, Attendance, Learning and Teaching, Behaviour, Period Dignity and Health Education.